St John's Market: Background

-Urban population increases in 18th and 19th century England and Wales due to industrialisation gave impetus to changes in the ownership and provision of physical market places for the sale of foodstuffs and other products in towns and cities.
+Urban population increases in 18th and 19th century England and Wales due to industrialisation gave impetus to changes in the ownership and provision of physical marketplaces for the sale of foodstuffs and other products in towns and cities.
 More than 300 Acts of Parliament were passed between 1801 and 1880 allowing nascent local governments to acquire market rights from their manorial holders, and to fund the construction of market facilities.
-From about 1800, market halls emerged as the 'perfect form' of the market place, and town followed town in bringing their markets indoors into roofed buildings supplying amenities such as water, lighting and heating.
+From about 1800, market halls emerged as the 'perfect form' of the marketplace, and town followed town in bringing their markets indoors into roofed buildings supplying amenities such as water, lighting and heating.
 St. John's Market, an early design on a grand scale, came to be taken as a model for other locations, including Birmingham Market Hall.

 Market rights in Liverpool derived from a 1207 charter granted by King John; although long held by the Molyneux family, they were leased to Liverpool Corporation in 1672 for a period of 1000 years, and in 1773 transferred in perpetuity to the corporation.
 In the early 19th century prior to the new St John's Market, Liverpool's retail market was a street market centred on an open area around St. George's Church (closed 1897, the site now houses the Victoria Monument) at the south end of Castle Street; but, as Liverpool's population and thus demand grew, increasingly spilling out into adjacent roads and becoming a serious annoyance and obstruction to all business not immediately connected with it.
 Characteristic of a street market, it provided little protection against inclement weather, which became a subject of very general complaint.